Secunderabad–Manmad line: History

 The Nizam of Hyderabad ruled over the Deccan region from the 18th century and under his reign, the railway line between Secunderabad and Manmad was constructed in 1905 by the Nizam's Guaranteed State Railway.
+The Secunderabad-Mudkhed portion of the line was approved for doubling in 2023.

 Operations

 The maximum and average operational speed of an express train from Secunderabad Jn. to Manmad Jn.